 Alachua County School Based Meningitis B Vaccine Program

 - Who?
-Alachua County high schoolers over the age of 16
+Alachua County high school juniors and seniors age 16 and up

 - What?
 Meningitis B and other vaccinations at no cost to families